liesware/coherence/README.md

 * Rename CRYPTOPP_5_6_5 to cryptopp, phc-winner-argon2 to argon2
 * Move all libs inside lib folder
 * make if you want a program with shared libs or make -f Makefile.static if you want a staic program.
-* Makefiles are so simple (http://www.cs.colby.edu/maxwell/courses/tutorials/maketutor/)
+* Makefiles are so simple (http://www.cs.colby.edu/maxwell/courses/tutorials/maketutor/), you can modify without problem

 ## Wiki
 Please see https://github.com/liesware/coherence/wiki